 These are commonly included features of standard relocation policies, which we outline in our guide.
 Depending on your industry and facility locations, you may want to include more features in your standard package.

 Popular features in some standard programs include temporary living expenses when transferees must meet hard deadlines to move, storage costs for household goods before employees can move into new homes, spousal employment assistance in the new location, childcare costs and elder help for transferees caring for elderly parents.

-Your standard relocation package may or may not include some or all of the noted features.
+Your relocation package may or may not include some or all of the noted features.
 However, in all cases, you should regularly compare your package with those of your competition.
 If your program is significantly deficient in some area, make senior management aware of the discrepancy, advising them to consider upgrades to keep your standard policy equal to your competition’s packages.